cmorasar/cmorasar.github.io/_pages/about.md

 Prior to my PhD, I graduated in aerospace engineering with honors from the Polytechnic University of Catalonia.

 ## Recent news
 - December 2024: I successfully defended my candidacy exam!
-My PhD thesis, title _Integrating Deep Learning with Gaussian Processes for Scientific Computing_, will explore innovative ways to combine these machine learning methods for advancing scientific computing.
+My PhD thesis, titled _Integrating Deep Learning with Gaussian Processes for Scientific Computing_, will explore innovative ways to combine these machine learning methods for advancing scientific computing.
 - November 2024: my paper _Operator learning with Gaussian processes_ is now [available](https://www.sciencedirect.com/science/article/pii/S0045782524008351) in Computer Methods in Applied Mechanics and Engineering.
 - October 2024: my paper _A gaussian process framework for solving forward and inverse problems involving nonlinear partial differential equations_ has been [published](https://link.springer.com/article/10.1007/s00466-024-02559-0) in Computational Mechanics.
 - October 2024: I gave a [talk](https://www.youtube.com/watch?v=yFAxA6vPECA&t=3s) at the CRUNCH seminar on neural operators and Gaussian Processes for operator learning.